DEVOTIONALS

 It is a choice we all can make, and we need to choose wisely.

-has given me, but raise them up at the last day.
-For my Father’s will is that
+up at the last day.
+For My Father’s will is that everyone

-everyone who looks to the Son and believes in him shall have eternal life,
+who looks to the Son and believes in Him shall have

 But Jesus did even more – He made it possible for us to enjoy